csmithswim/CullenaryCatalog/README.md

 Note: This application does not have a front end for route handling.
 Any testing and use must be done using cURL, Postman or a similar application.

-I will be using cURL and Postman for illustrative purposes.
+I will be using Postman for illustrative purposes.

 My web server is run on the default localhost:8080 that Spring Boot supplies.
 All requests follow the pattern of {default_server_address_port}/api/recipe

+This application presumes that one has MSQL installed and a running instance of a MSQL server, table, mysql-connector-java dependency and properly setting up application. properties in the resources' folder.
+More information related to this can be found here: https://spring.io/guides/gs/accessing-data-mysql/

 See examples below for specific routes and their features.